 Supporting evidence should be provided to assist in the evaluation of the application.

-Application forms will be available for downloading from 1 December every year for submission by 28 February of the following year.
+Applications are open from 1 December every year for submission by 28 February of the following year

 The John Beacroft Scholarship/Grant is awarded to United Services Union Members (or dependants), who demonstrate outstanding sporting attributes and with ambitions for higher achievements in the sport arena.
 The scholarship will meet expenses related to the sporting ambition.